BU-CS320/cs320-fall-2024/README.md

    eval $(opam env)
    ```

-3. Fill in your solutions, make sure to commit your changes frequently
+3. Fill in your solutions, make sure to commit your changes frequently.
+   *Note.* You will have to create your own files which satisfy the specification of the assignment.
+   You can verify that you've set everything up correctly if `dune build` doesn't show any errors when run in `assigns/assignXX`

 4. From within the assignment `lib` directory, frequently run `dune build`
    to type check your code